dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 key_takeaways:
   - In non-dining buildings, around 30% of trash by weight is placed in the landfill bin, 30% in the recycling bin, and 40% in the compost bin.
   - In the dining halls, 70-90% of food waste is still edible.
-  - UCLA students have a similar trash breakdown to the average American.
+  - UCLA students have a similar trash composition to the average American.
 featured_image:
   url: waste-audits/game.png
 og_image: waste-audits/game.png